How to Use Machine Learning and AI in Ecommerce: Benefits and Examples

 The company is continually utilizing the most advanced tools enabled by AI and ML.
 Alibaba applies augmented reality mirrors, facial recognition payments, interactive mobile phone games, and many other features and tools.
 Specifically, Alibaba is focusing on:

-• Pervasive personalization.
+- Sharp personalization.
 Creating an engaging customer experience is the cornerstone for most modern merchants.
-Alibaba achieves this by implementing highly targeted, AI-assisted services.
+Alibaba achieves this by implementing highly targeted AI ecommerce platform.
 Wherever a customer has shopped before, it is possible to match their purchased products with new goods in the Alibaba pool.

-• Smart supply chain.
-Alibaba has created Ali Smart Supply Chain – a tool that utilizes AI to help in predicting product demand, optimize inventory, determine the right product offers, and develop pricing strategies.
+- Smart supply chain.
+Alibaba has created Ali Smart Supply Chain – an AI-powered tool that predicts product demand, optimizes inventory, determines the right product offers, and develops pricing strategies.

 IKEA and the use of augmented reality